Yazaar/CacheFileRecognizer/README.md

 <br><br>
 <h3>How to use:</h3>
 <p>Start off by downloading the .exe file (or python file if you prefer) <a href="https://github.com/Yazaar/CacheFileRecognizer/blob/master/converter.exe?raw=true">(EXE)</a> <a href="https://github.com/Yazaar/CacheFileRecognizer/archive/master.zip">(PYTHON3.6)</a></p>
 <p>Find the files that you want to analyze, place all of them inside of a folder.
 Place the executable inside there as well.
 Run it, you are going to get a blue popup.
-Find "Run anyways" (click on advanced)</p>
+Find "Run anyways" (click on More Info)</p>
 <p>Wait a few seconds while it is working...</p>
 <p>The files should be sorted by file type within different folders (not all of them may work)</p>
 <h4>Good luck with your file recognition!</h4>